compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 Each basic block begins with a (potentially empty) collection of phi nodes, followed by a seqeuence of statements, and potentially finished by a _terminator_ (goto, goto-if-not, return).
 Control flow is dictated by the terminators at the end of basic blocks -- if there is no terminator then we "fall through" to the next statement.

-## Julia Compiler IR Representation
+## Julia Compiler's IR Representation

 The Julia compiler represents the IR associated to a signature via an object called `Core.Compiler.IRCode`.
 The statements are given by the `stmts` field, which is a `Core.Compiler.InstructionStream`.